Entertainment & Special Event Insurance — Kelly Insurance Group

 SHOW DAY — AND WHAT HAPPENS IF SOMETHING GOES WRONG

-If an incident occurs during your event, contact KIG immediately.
-We'll guide you through the claims notification process and connect you directly with the carrier's claims team.
-Do not admit fault, make any payments, or sign any releases without contacting your broker first.
-Having KIG in your corner during a claim is as important as having the policy itself.
+If an incident occurs during your event, contact KIG right away.
+We'll guide you through the claims notification process and connect you with the carrier's claims team.
+Do not admit fault, make payments, or sign releases without contacting your broker first.
+Having KIG in your corner during a claim matters as much as having the policy itself.

 Preparation Guide